 If you have a practice like that, you probably won’t need to turn frequently to a ghostwriter.
 Sure, a ghostwriter could help you stay top of mind with your referral sources, but lawyers generally need far less content to engage referral sources than they need to engage past, current, and future clients.

-Sign #2: You have a niche legal practice or you can address a specific target audience with your marketing content.
+Sign #2: You have a niche legal practice or you can address a specific target audience with your thought leadership content.

 The more specific your target clients are, the more opportunities you will have to create substantive content to attract them—and the deeper you can go with that content.